blackrim/treePL/constraint_checker/README.md

 ### How To Use

-Put your data in the present directory; for now we will use the example data provided.
+Put your data in your R 'working directory'; for now we will use the example data provided.
 In R, set your working directory to the present directory (I'll use my own system path here):

 ```
 setwd("/home/josephwb/Work/Phylogenetics/treePL/constraint_checker");